Storm adds uncertainty to strong holiday travel demand

 Bus and train travelers were also bracing for cancellations and delays.

-Greyhound canceled bus service on 25 routes for Wednesday and Thursday, including service from Las Vegas to Denver, Denver to St. Louis and Chicago to Minneapolis, Memphis and Nashville.
-And Amtrak has cancelled train service from multiple locations, including Seattle, Chicago and New York, over the next several days.
+As of late Wednesday, Amtrak had canceled train service on around 30 routes, some through Dec.
+25. Greyhound canceled bus service on 25 routes for Wednesday and Thursday, including service from Las Vegas to Denver, Denver to St. Louis and Chicago to Minneapolis, Memphis and Nashville.

 The weather added uncertainty to what was expected to be a busy travel season.
 Earlier this month, AAA estimated that nearly 113 million people would travel 50 miles from home or more between Dec.
 23 and Jan.
 2. That’s 4% higher than last year, although still short of the record 119 million in 2019.